 During 2014, the Company and franchisees whose restaurants contribute a large majority of total annual contributions to the IHOP national advertising fund (the "IHOP NAF") entered into an amendment to their franchise agreements that increased the advertising contribution percentage of those restaurants' gross sales.
 Pursuant to the amendment, for the period from June 30, 2014 to December 31, 2014, 2.74% of each participating restaurant's gross sales was contributed to the IHOP NAF and 0.76% was contributed to local advertising cooperatives.
-For the period from January 1, 2015 to December 31, 2017, 3.50% of each participating restaurant's gross sales applicable to IHOP NAF and 0.76% was contributed to advertising cooperatives.
 For the period from January 1, 2015 to December 31, 2017, 3.50% of each participating restaurant's gross sales will be contributed to the IHOP NAF with no significant contribution to local advertising cooperatives.
 The amended advertising contribution percentage is also applicable to IHOP company-operated restaurants.
 This change increased total franchise revenue and expense by \$10.4 million, \$10.5 million and \$5.9 million in 2016, 2015 and 2014, respectively, as the result of the amendment.
 In 2016, we and franchisees whose restaurants contribute a large majority of total annual contributions to the IHOP NAF extended this additional contribution through 2022.